makersacademy/takeaway-challenge/README.md

   #menu - stores the menu_items retrieved by #request. #menu makes whatever menu_items have been retrieved available for use within customer.

-Order - Not yet fully tested.
+ORDER - Not yet fully tested.
 Order instances are created by customers with valid orders.
 This dependency is somewhat justified; orders only exist if customers decide as such.
 However, order instances can be created by any customers that have order_information and a phone number (i.e. uniquely identifying information).
 As such the order class could be used by different customer classes as long as appropriate information (methods) are available.
 The Order class can be further decoupled by reducing variables that are set at initialization (i.e. not all orders will include telephone confirmation).